 The plastic surgery residency program is structured along three major educational pillars:

-- Patient care / Service
+- Patient care and service

 - Surgical education

 Basic and clinical research is encouraged and each resident is expected to complete a project and hopefully submit it for publication/presentation each year.
 Funds are available to send residents to meetings when they present their research papers.
-A microsurgery laboratory is available for practice of microsurgical techniques and research and a large animal research facility located in the medical school is also available for basic research support.
+A microsurgery laboratory is available for practice of microsurgical techniques and research and a large animal research facility in the medical school is also available for basic research support.